Breaking

 The article discusses the increasing use of AI tools in the workplace and the legal implications that arise from their deployment, particularly concerning discrimination and bias.
 It highlights the responsibilities of employers in ensuring that AI does not perpetuate existing inequities.

-Artificial intelligence has moved from theory to daily practice in the modern workplace.
 According to recent studies, nearly 40% of all American employers now deploy AI tools to screen applicants, evaluate performance, forecast attrition, and even guide disciplinary decisions.
+While these systems promise efficiency, revenue generation and profitability, they also introduce significant legal exposure.

-Read the full article at totalfood.com
+This is an excerpt.
+Read the full article at totalfood.com.

 AIemployment lawdiscriminationworkplace